How to Buy Uber Stock in 2021

 Uber Stock Investment Potential

 A large part of Uber's unprofitability issue is related to its high variable costs.
-Its food delivery business, for instance, loses money per transaction because it pays more to the driver than what it charges to the customer.
-And this is no different from its ride-hailing business.
+The food delivery business, for instance, loses money per transaction because it pays more to the driver than what it charges the customer.
+This is no different from its ride-hailing business.

-The company, however, has the option to charge customers higher, but they'd risk losing market share if they do -- especially with the industry's intense competition.
-So, perhaps the only path to profitability is a gradual reduction of costs, which some believe possible in the future, mostly as the company plans to roll out autonomous vehicles with its ATG segment one day.
+The company, however, has the option to charge customers more, but they'd risk losing market share if they do -- especially with the industry's intense competition.
+So, perhaps the only path to profitability is a gradual reduction of costs, which some believe possible in the future, mostly as the company plans to roll out autonomous vehicles.

-Still, that's a long way to go and many investors may not have the appetite for it.
-But with how Uber traded in the past year amid a spike in its food deliveries, even a hint of a path to breaking even could further boost its stock price.
+That might not happen in the short term, and many investors may not have the appetite to wait.
+Still, considering how Uber traded in the past year amid a spike in its food deliveries, even a hint of breaking even could further boost its stock price.

 What Kinds of Investors Should Include Uber in Their Portfolios?

-The kind of investors suited for Uber are those who are willing to overlook the company's lack of a healthy bottom line and focus more on its long-term outlook.
-Uber is still the clear leader in food deliveries and ride-hailing, but it has plans to be ubiquitous in its verticals.
+Investors should be willing to overlook the company's lack of a healthy bottom line and focus more on its long-term outlook.
+Uber is still the clear leader in food deliveries and ride-hailing.

-For instance, the company doesn't plan on just ruling ride-sharing; instead, it wants to dominate the entire area of transportation.
-Uber's already in the taxi and scooter scene, but it also eyes an Uber subway, an Uber flying vehicle, and possibly any other means of getting from point A to point B.
+The company does not focus only on ride-sharing; instead, it wants to dominate the entire transportation industry.
+Ube is already in the taxi and scooter scene and is currently focusing on Uber subway, an Uber flying vehicle, and possibly any other means of transportation.

-It intends to do the same thing with its food delivery.
-In truth, Uber is becoming more like a marketplace, which it takes after Amazon's business model.
-And if Uber manages to address its long-standing tussle against unprofitability, investors who yearn for growth could find it in Uber's stock.
+Essentially, Uber is becoming more like a marketplace, which resembles Amazon's business model.
+If Uber manages to address its long-standing tussle regarding unprofitability, investors who yearn for growth could find it easily by investing in Uber's stock.

 How Much Should I Invest in Uber

-If you have decided to invest in Uber at this point, then the next important decision is how much money you should put in.
-And this boils down to your objective in your funds' exposure to this stock.
-Because, by now, you already have a broad overview of Uber's business and its risks.
-Therefore, the investment amount should take into account all these details.
-Also, it’s always prudent to consider a sum that wouldn't necessarily break the bank.
+If you have decided to invest in Uber at this point, then the next important decision is how much money to invest in this innovative company.
+Generally, this is about your objectives and your acceptance of risk.
+Therefore, the investment amount should take into account all these details, including your investment timeframe and return aims.

 How to Buy Shares in Uber Stock?

 The steps you need to take to buy your first Uber shares are straightforward, and it all starts with getting your brokerage account approved.
-This process takes roughly a few hours to a few working days, and it all depends on the broker you opened an account with.
+However, you should also know about the Direct Stock Purchase Plan, a method that does not require a brokerage account.
+Let’s find out more about both of them.

 Buy Uber Shares Using a Broker

-As mentioned, you need a brokerage account to start investing in Uber.
-And usually, a trading account with an online broker is the best choice for convenience and cost-effectiveness.
-If this is your chosen route, the process is a lot like opening a bank account.
+As mentioned, you need a brokerage account to buy or sell Uber shares.
+A trading account with an online broker is the best choice for convenience and cost-effectiveness.

-You must first accomplish an online application form and then submit certain documents such as your passport, driver's license, or social security to verify your identity.
+You need to fill in an online application form and then submit certain documents such as your passport, driver's license, or social security to verify your identity.
 These would all be necessary before getting your account approved.

 Buy Uber Shares With a Direct Stock Purchase Plan (DSPP)

-Investing through a Direct Investment Plan would allow you to invest in any company without a middle man.
-You would need to connect with the company's transfer agent, which will provide you with the details about the costs of opening an account, minimum initial deposit, and minimum monthly deposit.
+Investing through a Direct Investment Plan would allow you to buy a company’s shares without a brokerage firm.
+You would need to connect with the company's transfer agent to know more about the costs of opening an account, minimum initial deposit, and minimum monthly deposit.
+However, as of this writing, Uber does not offer a DSPP.

 Frequently Asked Questions

 Uber's stock rallied for much of last year due to an uptick in food deliveries as most people stayed indoors.
-This trend may likely continue in 2021 as the world hasn't found an end to the pandemic yet.
+This trend may likely continue in 2021 and beyond as many people are likely to decrease social interaction and adopt a more convenient lifestyle.

-As of late, Uber is not profitable and it may take a while for it to get there.
+As of late, Uber is not profitable, and it may take a while for it to get there.
+However, if you are interested in a company with growth potential, Uber should be on top of your list, thanks to its continuous expansion and innovation.

 Uber is listed on the New York Stock Exchange (NYSE) under the symbol UBER.